Teachers' Guide | Graduate School of Life Sciences

 The GSLS has developed an interactive step-by-step guide to help you in the course design process.
 The guide provides information on design principles and leads you to your course design.
 You also fill in information about the course for OSIRIS and the GSLS Students’ Site.
 In the end, the step-by-step guide brings this together in the assessment matrix that is required for the official approval of your course.
 An explanation of the assessment matrix can be found below.

-Her you can download The step-by-step guide to course design document.
-Please note: open the PDF in Adobe Acrobat Reader to get started with your course design.
+Download the step-by-step guide to course design document (open in Adobe Acrobat Reader).
 After you have gone through all steps in the guide, please return to this web page for further steps.

 Assessment matrix

-On the page OSIRIS & Assessment – Assessment matrix of the step-by-step guide you will be asked to fill in the assessment matrix, which is a result of going through the entire step-by-step guide.
+On the page OSIRIS & Assessment of the step-by-step guide you will be asked to fill in the assessment matrix, which is a result of going through the entire step-by-step guide.
 The assessment matrix forms the basis for the design and development of the assessment methods that match the learning outcomes and learning activities of the course.
-Moreover, these matrixes are instrumental in case of a programme accreditation.
+Moreover, these matrices are instrumental in case of a programme accreditation.

-If you need help with filling in the assessment matrix you can contact the Assessment Support Panel (ASP).
+If you need help with filling in the assessment matrix you can contact the Assessment Support Panel (ASP) by e-mail.

 (3) Final approval